All comparisonsTask Managers

 Apple Reminders

-Productive fails first because built-in habit metrics and streak systems introduce extra interaction steps.
+Productive fails first because it breaks when built-in habit metrics and streak systems introduce extra interaction steps.

 Verdict